divio/divio-cloud-docs/introduction/06-package-addon-configuration.rst

 Create that now, in your ``tutorial-django-debug-toolbar`` directory.

-So far, it doesn't actually do anything, but we can see that it receives a ``settings`` argument, which will contain the project's settings that can we then can manipulate and pass on.
+So far, it doesn't actually do anything, but we can see that it receives a ``settings`` argument, which will contain the project's settings that we then can manipulate and pass on.